nxskok/pasias/docs/05-two-sample-inference.md

-(a)[2] Read the data into R, and display your data frame.
+(a) Read the data into R, and display your data frame.
 Count the number of mice in each group.

 Solution